Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Numerical Results

 \qqqqq{{

 }}

-Among clusters found by the Mulguisin algorithm described in Section \ref{sec3}, we shall identify objects with mass greater than $2\times 10^7M_{\odot}\,$\footnote{This mass-cut is introduced to eliminate too small clusters such as globular clusters.} as satellites, which were all marked with small circles on the projected maps in the right column of Figure \ref{mgsDFmap}.
-In this figure, the left two maps coincide with the ones in the last row of the left two columns in Figure \ref{5x4DFmap}.
-Note that these maps are (decimal-)log-scaled and truncated with max $= -0.434$ and min $= -6.51$.
-We find that the CDM system has roughly four times more satellites than the FDM side.
+Among clusters found by the Mulguisin algorithm, we shall identify objects with mass greater than $2\times 10^7M_{\odot}\,$\footnote{This mass-cut is introduced to eliminate too small clusters such as globular clusters.} as satellites, which were all marked with small black circles on the projected maps in Figure \ref{mgsDFmap}.
+We find that the CDM system has roughly {eight} times more satellites than the FDM side.
 While there are many satellites in the central region of the CDM halos, the FDM halos involve almost none in that region.
-One may also see that the FDM satellite distributions appear more flattened than the CDM counterparts, even before analyzing the measures for the degree of flattening in Section \ref{subsec:measures}.
+One may also see that the FDM satellite distributions appear more flattened than the CDM counterparts, even before analyzing any details.
+One can also see the outgoing waves from the gravitational cooling in the FDM side.

+To be more concrete, we shall focus on the following three choices of initial conditions, { $q_1=0.25,0.35,0.45$,} particularly for Figures \ref{c/a_plot}--\ref{Pks_plot} and their discussions.

+{ First let us introduce the ratio of the semi-minor to the semi-major axis (denoted as $c/a$) of an ellipsoid derived from a satellite distribution \cite{Shao:2019nuc, Shao:2016nsx, Zentner:2005wh} in the following manner.
+Its principal axes are defined using the mass tensor of satellites

+where ${\vec{x}}^{(k)}$ refers to the position of the $k$-th satellite and $N_s$ denotes the total number of satellites in each halo system.
+Note here that the origin of the position is defined by the center of mass in each halo system where its density peak is also located approximately.
+In fact, with our choice of initial halo configuration, this center of mass was set to agree with the center of the simulation box, and shall be simply called the center below.
+The eigenvalues of the tensor (ordered by $\lambda_1 \ge \lambda_2 \ge \lambda_3$) define the corresponding principal semi-axes respectively by $a=\sqrt{\lambda_1}$, $b=\sqrt{\lambda_2}$, and $c=\sqrt{\lambda_3}$.}